Quick facts

 – Deaths by road user type: 52.8% car, 21.5% light trucks, 3.9% large trucks, 21.0% motorcycles, 0.9% other or unknown

 Some 87% of Connecticut drivers and front-seat passengers wear their seat belts, just over the national average.
 The state’s Department of Public Health has recommended that everyone in a vehicle be required to buckle up to improve safety.
-The percentage of fatal crashes involving a drunk driver was one of the highest in the country in 2017—only Washington D.C.’s rate was higher.
+Alcohol-impaired driving has been a persistent factor in fatal crashes in the state.

 All About Space // Shutterstock